Threadstone-Wiki/Threadstone-Wiki/pages/chunk/async-chunk-loading.md

 If the chunk gets unloaded while the async thread is running, then the resulting async chunk load this is called a *regular load*.

 Unloading the chunk while async threads are running is difficult, because if the chunk is scheduled to unload in the next [unload phase](../tick-phases.md), and the async thread does a getBlockState() call before the chunk is actually unloaded, then the scheduled unloading gets cancelled, and the chunk does not get unloaded in the next unload phase.

+Async chunk loading is important, because an async chunk load can trigger an [async terrain population](population.md#glass-threads-causing-async-updates), which then causes async block updates.
+The life of the async thread can then be extended using async lines to create many more async block updates.

+The async block updates can then be used for threadstone exploits like:
+- creating unobtainable blocks with word tearing
+- obtaining unobtainable items with [falling block swaps](../falling-block/falling-block-swaps)
+- creating player heads

 # Chunk swap